quentin-tardivon/quentin-tardivon/README.md

 ### Hey!
 I'm Quentin!

-I'm a Software Engineer for [SimpliField](https://simplifield.com/).
+I'm a Software Engineer at [Rayon](https://rayon.design/).
-I do mainly Front-End with JavaScript, TypeScript and WebComponents!
+I do mainly Front-End with TypeScript and WebComponents!
 I'm also very interested by Rust 🦀, WASM and WebGL.

 You can find me: